yenrab/AALang-Gab/README.md

-# GAB - Generic AALang Builder
+# AALang and GAB

 **GAB** (Generic AALang Builder) is an intelligent agent compiler that helps you build AALang-based products including tools, games, agents, protocols, and more.
-GAB uses a structured 4-mode workflow to guide you through the entire development process, from initial concept to final product.
+GAB uses a structured 4-mode workflow to guide you through the entire development process, from initial concept to final product compiled to AALang.

 ## What is AALang?